ax.utils

 Filter out kwargs that are not applicable for a given function.
 Return a copy of given kwargs dict with only the required kwargs.

-ax.utils.common.kwargs.get_function_argument_names(function: Callable, omit: Optional[List[str]] = None) List[str][source]
+ax.utils.common.kwargs.get_function_argument_names(function: Callable, omit: Optional[list[str]] = None) list[str][source]

 Extract parameter names from function signature.

-ax.utils.common.kwargs.get_function_default_arguments(function: Callable) Dict[str, Any][source]
+ax.utils.common.kwargs.get_function_default_arguments(function: Callable) dict[str, Any][source]

 Extract default arguments from function signature.